 News

-→ things to watch · artist opportunities, advice, support, turn prize 2024 Updated 14 April 2025
+→ things to watch · artist opportunities, advice, support, turn prize 2024 Updated 2 July 2025 at 1pm

 Audiences

-• Find work to watch by reading our latest Weekly Warning, a regular signpost to performance live and online in Manchester + beyond (sign-up here).
+• Find work to watch by reading our latest Weekly Warning: a regular signpost to performance live and online in Manchester + beyond (sign-up here).

 • Visit our YouTube channel to watch archived livestreams and more.
 Amongst other digital platforms, there’s Sadler’s Wells Digital Stage.